justincasher/justincasher.github.io/AI/AI.md

 title: "Artificial intelligence"
 ---
 <br/>
-This page showcases AI projects I have completed or am currently working on.
+This page showcases AI articles and projects I have completed or am currently working on.

 ### 2024